 But there was a great equalizer.
 When it was your turn to get onstage and make something up, you HAD to do it, which was liberating.
 If you fight with inhibitions, shyness, social anxiety, anything like that at all, get thee to an improv class.
 It's aversion therapy and it works.

 I want to leave you with a homework assignment.
 I want you to think about some of your favorite TV shows.
-If you have Netflix or something called "the internet", I want you to go watch some of the pilots for those favorite shows of yours.
+Now go watch their pilots.

 Often in TV, a writer/creator will throw everything they've got into the pilot of their TV show.
 Sometimes there are years of hopes and dreams all tangled up in that very first crucial episode.